-For non-certified inverter Projects, Consumers Energy will provide a subset of the inverter settings to the Applicant that are required for safe and reliable operation of the electric distribution system.
+Consumers Energy will provide a subset of the inverter settings to the Applicant that are required for the safe and reliable operation of the electric distribution system.
 The Applicant will be responsible for setting the inverters.
 The settings may include but are not limited to the following:

-- Protective Functions Under/Over Frequency and Voltage Functions - Voltage and Frequency Ride Through Ranges, Modes, and Shall Trip Settings - Dynamic Voltage Support Ranges, Behavior (e.g., reactive-current injection) - Voltage and Frequency Support SPF, Volt-Var, Watt-War, Volt-Watt, etc. - Frequency Control Frequency-droop (Freq-Watt)
+- Protective Functions Under/Over Frequency and Voltage Functions - Voltage and Frequency Ride Through Operational Ranges and Modes - Dynamic Voltage Support Ranges, Behavior (e.g., reactive-current injection) - Voltage and Frequency Support SPF, Volt-Var, Watt-War, Volt-Watt, etc. - Frequency Control Frequency-droop (Freq-Watt)

-Consumers Energy may request changes to settings, which impact the safety and reliability of the distribution electric system.
+Consumers Energy may request changes to settings that impact the safety and reliability of the distribution electric system.
 Consumers Energy and the Project shall work together to implement any proposed setting changes.

-TELEMETRY AND DISTURBANCE MONITORING REQUIREMENTS
+TELEMETRY, DISTURBANCE AND POWER QUALITY MONITORING REQUIREMENTS